 - anesthesia errors; and

-- removing the wrong organ or amputating the wrong limb.
+- wrong site surgery, including removing the wrong organ or amputating the wrong limb.

 If you suspect that a surgical mistake caused permanent injury or death, we welcome you to contact our Cleveland office for a free consultation.
 You may also download or request attorney Chris Mellino’s free guide, “Your Ohio medical malpractice questions answered.”